-Abstract: We report the discovery of glycan-competitive galectin-3-binding compounds that attenuate lung fibrosis in a murine model and that block intracellular galectin-3 accumulation at damaged vesicles, hence revealing galectin-3-glycan interactions being involved in fibrosis progression and in intracellular galectin-3 activities.
-A panel of sixteen 3,3´-bis-(4-aryl-triazol-1-yl)-thiodigalactosides were synthesized and evaluated as antagonists of galectin-1, 2, 3, 4 N-terminal, 4 C-terminal, 7, 8 N-terminal, 9 N-terminal, and 9 C-terminal domains.
-Compounds displaying low-nM affinities for galectin-1 and 3 were identified in a biochemical competitive fluorescence anisotropy assay.
-Three compounds were selected for X-ray structural analysis in complex with galectin-3, as well as galectin-3 mutant binding experiments, which revealed that both aryl-triazolyl moieties and fluoro-substituents of the compounds are involved in key interactions responsible for the exceptional affinities for galectin-3.
+Abstract: Discovery of glycan-competitive galectin-3-binding compounds that attenuate lung fibrosis in a murine model and that block intracellular galectin-3 accumulation at damaged vesicles, hence revealing galectin-3-glycan interactions being involved in fibrosis progression and in intracellular galectin-3 activities is reported.
+Sixteen 3,3´-bis-(4-aryl-triazol-1-yl)-thiodigalactosides were synthesized and evaluated as antagonists of galectin-1, 2, 3, 4 N-terminal, 4 C-terminal, 7, 8 N-terminal, 9 N-terminal, and 9 C-terminal domains.
+Compounds displaying low-nM affinities for galectin-1 and 3 were identified in a competitive fluorescence anisotropy assay.
+X-ray structural analysis of selected compounds in complex with galectin-3 and galectin-3 mutant binding experiments revealed that both aryl-triazolyl moieties and fluoro-substituents of the compounds are involved in key interactions responsible for the exceptional affinities for galectin-3.
 The most potent galectin-3 antagonist was demonstrated to act in an assay monitoring galectin-3 accumulation upon amitriptyline-induced vesicle damage, visualizing a biochemical/medical relevant intracellular lectin-carbohydrate binding event and that it can be blocked by a small molecule.
-The same antagonist attenuated bleomycin-induced pulmonary fibrosis in a mouse model with a dose-response profile comparing favorably to the marketed anti-fibrotic compound pirfenidone.
+The same antagonist administered intratracheally attenuated bleomycin-induced pulmonary fibrosis in a mouse model with a dose-response profile comparing favorably to orally administration of the marketed anti-fibrotic compound pirfenidone.

 Introduction